First, since it’s good to be clear about this, Celia Lake is a pen name, but there’s a real person behind the books. Hello!

 I’m in my 40s, and live and work in the Boston, Massachusetts metro area.
 I grew up here as the child of one British parent (my father), and one ‘grew up in the United Kingdom from the age of 2’ parent (my mother).
 I’ve had the chance to visit the UK multiple times as a child, and most recently as an adult in 2015.

-My childhood was basically full of watching BBC shows on television (I was only allowed to watch public television), reading classic school stories and pony books my father brought back from trips (Enid Blyton, the Chalet School, and Jill’s Ponies were particular favourites) along with comics from my grandmother (who was by that time living on the southern English coast).
+My childhood was basically full of watching BBC shows on tv (I was only allowed to watch public television) and reading classic school stories and pony books my father brought back from trips.
+(Enid Blyton, the Chalet School, and Jill’s Ponies were particular favourites.)
+I also loved comics from my grandmother who was by that time living on the southern English coast.

-As a librarian, I’ve worked in an independent high school, a small campus of a state university, and now I’m the librarian at a small research library associated with a particular educational institution.
+As a librarian, I’ve worked in an independent high school and a small campus of a state university.
+These days I’m the librarian at a small research library that’s part of an educational non-profit.
 I love my job, which lets me help people with information that makes a big difference in their lives on a regular basis.

 More than one person in my life has teased me about the fact I read anything that sits still long enough.
 They are absolutely right.
 I read widely in a range of genres, but my favourites are character-driven fantasy, romance with intelligent heroines (and thoughtful heroes), and historical mystery series.
 I’ve been particularly drawn to the 1920s for a long time, because of the massive changes that followed the Great War in all areas of society.

 It turns out I love writing books almost as much as I love reading them.
 I started writing the Mysterious Charms series in late 2017 (I wrote most of Outcrossing as a NaNoWriMo project, before going back, editing, and finishing it in February of 2018.)
 From there, I wrote more books, partly to see what I could commit to writing regularly.
 That turns out to be about a book every three months at my current length.